openstack-archive/senlin/doc/source/user/policies.rst

 ~~~~~~~~~~~~~~~~~

 When creating a new policy object, you need a "spec" file in YAML format.
 You
-may want to check the :command:`policy-type-schema` command in
+may want to check the :command:`policy-type-show` command in
 :ref:`guide-policy-types` for the property names and types for a specific
 :term:`policy type`.
 For example, the following is a spec for the policy type
 ``senlin.policy.deletion`` (the source can be found in the